 CSCI Member Spotlight Blog

-Each month, the CSCI Trainee Council will feature one of the CSCI member labs, and learn about their focus, accomplishments, and techniques.
+Each month, the CSCI Trainee Council will feature one of the CSCI member labs, and learn about their focus.

 What is the main focus of your lab?